-A single sampled transaction is also displayed.
-This sampled transaction is based on your selection in the Transactions duration distribution.
-You can update the sampled transaction by selecting a new bucket in the transactions duration distribution graph.
+Up to ten sampled transactions are also displayed.
+These sampled transactions are based on your selection in the Transactions duration distribution.
+You can update the sampled transactions by selecting a new bucket in the transactions duration distribution graph.
 The number of requests per bucket is displayed when hovering over the graph, and the selected bucket is highlighted to stand out.

-Let’s look at an example.
-In the screenshot below, you’ll notice most of our requests fall into buckets on the left side of the graph, with a long tail of smaller buckets to the right.
-This is a typical distribution, and indicates most of our requests were served quickly - awesome!
+This graph shows a typical distribution, and indicates most of our requests were served quickly - awesome!
 It’s the requests on the right, the ones taking longer than average, that we probably want to focus on.
-By clicking on these buckets, we’re presented with a span timeline waterfall showing what a typical request in that bucket was doing.
-By investigating this timeline waterfall, we can hopefully see why it was slow and then implement a fix.
+When you select one of these buckets, you’re presented with up to ten trace samples.
+Each sample has a span timeline waterfall that shows what a typical request in that bucket was doing.
+By investigating this timeline waterfall, we can hopefully determine why this request was slow and then implement a fix.